El-Requedaddy/Proyecto-Roguelike-Unity/README.md

   <a href="Imagen Menu">
     <img src="https://i.imgur.com/Hn1xCfe.png" alt="Logo" width="400" height="250">
   </a>
 </div>

-This project has been created out of my graphics and videogames love.
-I expect this project to allow me to start my journey on this world filled with maths and fun!!!
+This project has been created out of my passion for graphics and video games.
+I expect this project to allow me to start my journey in this world filled with math and fun!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>